Thirteen tips to reduce electrical risks at home

 9. Give yourself advance warning by making sure that your home has smoke alarms fitted and that they are all in working order.

-10. Make sure you can access the consumer unit (the fuse box) easily.
+10. Make sure you can access the consumer unit (or old-fashioned fuse box).
 It's a good idea to keep a torch nearby, so you can see what you're doing if the lights go out.

 11. Don't touch or use any electrical items that you think are unsafe.
-Turn them off and unplug them of you can do it safely.
+If you can do it safely, turn them off and unplug them.

 12. Plan what to do in case of fire and be aware of all your escape routes.